Hilltop Hoods prove relevance is earned, not claimed

 So what keeps Hilltop Hoods at the top of their game?
 For starters: authenticity.
 They’ve never chased trends, only created their own.

-Their production has matured, their lyrics have deepened and their ability to move between introspection and bangers (1995, Colby Sweater) cements them as timeless staples in Aussie hip hop.
+Their production has matured, their lyrics have deepened and their ability to move between introspection and bangers (1995, Cosby Sweater) cements them as timeless staples in Aussie hip hop.

-Their 2024 collab-heavy EP The Great Expanse: Revisited brought in younger artists from across genres, proving they’re not just gatekeepers – they’re collaborators.
+Their 2019 collab-heavy LP The Great Expanse: Revisited brought in younger artists from across genres, proving they’re not just gatekeepers – they’re collaborators.

-If you caught their recent Splendour set, you’d know they’re still one of the tightest live acts in the country, never afraid to evolve and roll with the times.
+If you caught their last Splendour set in 2023, you’d know they’re still one of the tightest live acts in the country, never afraid to evolve and roll with the times.

-As Suffa once put it: “We’re not trying to be the biggest.
-We just want to be better.”
-It’s clearly a sentiment fans understand and appreciate – one that’s helped cement their status as lifers or legends in a culture that often burns fast and fades even faster.
+Suffa’s approach has always been about growth over glory — a sentiment fans clearly understand and appreciate.
+It’s part of what’s helped cement Hilltop Hoods’ status as lifers or legends in a culture that often burns fast and fades even faster.

-With a new full-length teased for 2026, don’t expect them to pass the mic just yet.
+With a new full-length album out this week, don’t expect them to pass the mic just yet.
 In fact, their Nosebleed Section is still #2 on Triple J’s hottest 100, only just falling short of the nation’s number 1 favourite song.

 Says it all, really.